ProNeverFake/kios/README.md

 Blackbird: I'll just skip this part.
 Don't ask me why.

 ### Development Log

+- *10.08.2023:*
+  1. Context inconsistency with mios fixed.
+Now a single command execution along with mios is possible.
+  2. Bugs in tactician, commander and tree_node are fixed.
+  3. New launch file debug_launch.py added for debugging.
+  4. add new library kios_utils for containing common data structure.

 - *07.08.2023:*
   1. Change the project name into KIOS.
 The old name bt_mios_ros2 is discarded.